<?xml version="1.0" encoding="UTF-8"?>

 <itunes:author><![CDATA[Future of Dev]]></itunes:author> <googleplay:description><![CDATA[While application code deployments have become highly automated and disciplined, database changes often remain manual, &#8220;folksy,&#8221; and prone to causing messy environment drift.
 Find out why databases require a uniquely cautious approach due to the severe risks of data loss and the impossibility of simple rollbacks, emphasizing the need to treat database deployments with the [&#8230;]]]></googleplay:description>

-<googleplay:image href="https://futureof.dev/wp-content/uploads/2026/03/cd-office-hours-ep5-delivering-database-changes-cover-scaled.jpg"></googleplay:image>
+<googleplay:image href="https://futureof.dev/wp-content/uploads/2026/03/delivering-database-changes-cover.png"></googleplay:image>

 <googleplay:explicit>No</googleplay:explicit>